 CJK IME

-Korean, Chinese, and Japanese IME handling in Codex CLI — known composition event issues and practical workarounds.
+Issues and workarounds for Korean, Chinese, and Japanese IME input in Codex CLI

 Known issues

-Composition event conflicts — When an IME is active and composing a character, some terminals send partial keystrokes to the CLI before composition is complete.
-Codex CLI may interpret these as separate inputs, resulting in garbled text or unexpected command execution.
+Composition event conflicts — When an IME is composing a character, some terminals send incomplete keystrokes to the CLI before composition is complete.
+Codex CLI may treat these as separate inputs, resulting in garbled text or unexpected command execution.

-Enter key during composition — Pressing Enter while an IME candidate list is open can trigger Codex to submit the current incomplete input rather than confirming the IME selection.
+Enter key during composition — Pressing Enter while an IME candidate list is open can cause Codex to submit the incomplete input instead of confirming the IME selection.
 This is the most common issue for Korean users on macOS and Linux.

-Double-input on commit — Some IME + terminal combinations send both the composed character and a raw keystroke on commit, causing characters to appear twice in the input buffer.
+Double-input on commit — Some IME and terminal combinations send both the composed character and a raw keystroke on commit, causing characters to appear twice in the input buffer.

 Workarounds

-Use a separate input buffer — Type your CJK text in a plain text editor, copy it, then paste into the Codex CLI prompt.
+Use copy-paste — Write your CJK text in a separate editor first, then paste it into the Codex CLI prompt.
 Paste does not go through IME composition, so it arrives in the buffer correctly.

-Terminal choice — Some terminals handle IME composition events better than others. iTerm2 (macOS) and Windows Terminal generally have fewer conflicts than basic xterm.
-If you encounter persistent issues, try switching terminals.
+Switch terminals — Some terminals handle IME composition events better than others. iTerm2 on macOS and Windows Terminal generally have fewer conflicts than basic xterm variants.

 Environment considerations